janKekanSan/jankekansan.github.io/pages/sona/o.md

 [mi wile e kiwen pimeja pona taso]{.tokipona}

+[mi wile taso e kiwen pimeja pona]{.tokipona}

 ::: warning

 This is a little tricky!
-In English, saying "I only want the rock" means the _rock_ is the exclusive thing in the sentence, not wanting!
+In English, saying "I only want the rock" means the _rock_ is the exclusive thing in the sentence.
-When translated, [taso]{.tokipona} only applies to the object.
+When translated in the first example, [taso]{.tokipona} only applies to the object.

-Otherwise, you would be saying "I am only wanting (and it happens to be wanting this rock)."
-Weird to think about, huh?
+If you translated with [taso]{.tokipona} on the predicate, the "only" thing would be the "want."
+But it

 :::